 The “Security policy prevents use of camera” notification stops users from using the camera app, which can appear on your Samsung smartphone due to several factors.

-- Inappropriate configuration of the camera app or the phone’s settings.
+• Inappropriate configuration of the camera app or the phone’s settings.
 This is one of the biggest reasons behind the issue at hand.
-If the camera or phone settings are misconfigured, then there’s a higher probability of getting the security message on Samsung or any Android device.
+There’s a higher probability of getting the security message on Samsung or any Android device if the camera or phone settings are not configured properly.

 So, these are the main reasons behind the security policy preventing the use of camera messages on your Samsung phone.
 Next, you’ll learn how to get rid of this message.